Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Subsidized transportation or remote work stipends.

-Ensure employees understand the full range of benefits available to them.
+Communicate benefits clearly and ensure employees understand the full range of benefits available to them.
+Don’t bury them in HR documents.
 Use multiple channels (e.g., emails, intranet, team meetings) to communicate the details and how to access them.

 LEVERAGE TECHNOLOGY